MislavJaksic/College-Labs/FMOS/README.md

 ### Syllabus

 The following algorithms and concepts were taught during the course, but were not implemented:
-* propositional and predicate logic, fixed point theory, VHSIC Hardware Description Language and Verilog.
+* propositional and predicate logic, fixed point theory, VHSIC Hardware Description Language and Verilog

 ### Labs